 If the student re-enrolls within 180 days, the student will return with the same ID number.
 If they enroll after 180 days, the student will return with a new ID number.
-Satisfactory progress will follow the student as when he/she left if they enroll in the same program.
-If the student was on warning when he/she left, the student will be put on warning when he/she returns.
+Satisfactory academic progress will follow the student upon re-enrollment if they enroll in the same program.
+If the student was on warning when they left, the student will be put on warning when they return.

-The student will be charged for the hours remaining at the rate of tuition in effect when he/she returns, a \$75.00 application fee, and the retail price for books or equipment needed for his/her training.
+The student will be charged for the hours remaining at the rate of tuition in effect when they return, a \$75.00 application fee, and the retail price for books or equipment needed for their training.
 The student will need to have books and equipment or purchase them.